Specification tests for generalized propensity scores using double projections: Data illustration

 Next, we move our attention to analyzing the effect of maternal smoking intensity during pregnancy, $T$.
-Given that the treatment $T$ is clearly ordered, we estimate the generalized propensity score using an ordered logit regression model with all covariates entering the model in a linear fashion.
+Given that the treatment $T$ is clearly ordered, we estimate the GPS using an ordered logit regression model with all covariates entering the model in a linear fashion.
 Although natural, we note that the ordered logit model imposes important restrictions on the data such as a proportional odds restriction.
 In practice, however, such restrictions may be too rigid for a given application.
 Indeed, our proposed specification test with $9,999$ bootstrap replications yield a $p$-value of $0.08$, suggesting that the ordered logit model is misspecified at the 10\% significance level.

-A relatively straightforward way to relax the proportional odd restrictions inherited in the ordered logit model is to ignore that the treatment $T$ is ordered and estimate the generalized propensity score using a multinomial logit linear regression model.
-In contrast with the ordered logit model, the multinomial logit model does not impose that the regressors coefficients are the same across different treatment levels.
+A relatively straightforward way to relax the proportional odd restrictions inherited in the ordered logit model is to ignore that the treatment $T$ is ordered and estimate the GPS using a multinomial logit linear regression model.
+In contrast with the ordered logit model, the multinomial logit model does not impose that the regressors' coefficients are the same across different treatment levels.
 Our specification test with $9,999$ bootstrap replications yield a $p$-value of $0.72$, suggesting that the multinomial logit model is a more suitable model for maternal smoking intensity during pregnancy $T$ than the order logit model.

-Table \ref{tab:app} shows the estimates of the causal effects of smoking on birth weight based on the inverse probability weighting estimators for binary and multi-valued treatments, $ATE_{n}$ as in (\ref{ate-bin}) and $ATE_{n,j,\ell}$ as in (\ref{ate-ord}), respectively.
-Although qualitatively similar, one can notice some differences on the standard errors and confidence intervals between the treatment effects estimates based on misspecified ordered logit model and those based on the multinomial logit model for the generalized propensity score.
+Table \ref{tab:app} shows the estimates of the causal effects of smoking on birth weight based on the inverse probability weighting estimators for binary and multi-valued treatments, $ATE_{n}$ as in (B.3) and $ATE_{n,j,\ell}$ as in (B.7) in the Appendix, respectively.
+Although qualitatively similar, one can notice some differences in the standard errors and confidence intervals between the treatment effects estimates based on misspecified ordered logit model and those based on the multinomial logit model for the GPS.
 This illustrates one of the potential pitfalls of model misspecification.